How to file an Idaho annual report

 • Limited liability partnerships

-As for who actually submits the report, you've got options.
-Do it yourself as an owner, officer, director, member, or manager.
-Or hand it off to your registered agent, attorney, accountant, or a compliance service.
+Unregistered general partnerships have no SOS filing obligation because they form without filing under Idaho law.
+You can submit the report yourself as an owner, officer, director, member, or manager, or hand it off to your registered agent service in Idaho, attorney, accountant, or a compliance and filing service.

 How to file an Idaho annual report

-6. Update changed information: Modify any details that have changed since your last filing, ensuring all information is current and accurate
+3. Update and verify information: Modify any details that have changed since your last filing and double-check every field for accuracy

 Due dates and deadlines